John P. Morris: Early life

 Morris was born on February 20, 1926, in Mahanoy City, Pennsylvania, To Eleanor and Henry Morris.
-He was born into a family with a history of union support.
+Of Irish ancestry, he came from a family with a history of union support.
 His grandfather, his namesake, was a member of the Molly Maguires, a secret trade unionist society that resisted coal companies in the late 1800s.
 His grandfather ended up going to prison for seven years for his involvement with the organization, and after his release, later became a judge.
 The Molly Maguires later disbanded after having 19 of the leaders hanged.

 Morris was part of a large Irish Catholic family and had eleven siblings.
 Morris' father, who was also from a large family with eleven siblings, worked as a breaker boy separating slate from coal, and after an injury at age nine, became a piano tuner.

 At age 15, Morris touched a power line during a storm and was electrocuted.
 The electrocution sent 4,000 or 7,000 volts through his body for seven minutes.
 He entered cardiac arrest and spend four months in the hospital, and as a result, had lost most of the fingers on his right hand, only retaining his thumb.

 Morris attended the University of Scranton, on a football scholarship, and while in college, organized the football team to successfully strike against the university to protest a lack of funds for football uniforms.
 While playing football for the college, he broke his nose in a game.
 Morris dropped out of university after one year.
 In 1946, married Jean McCarthy, his high school sweetheart, having two children and moving to Philadelphia together.